Rutu136/Comp4050-Project-Management/Software Project Management Plan.md

 ## 4.2 Methods, Tools, and Techniques

+Methods, Tools and Techniques for the Online Virtual Phone System project are as follows:

+- Development Methodology:
+    - Employed Agile methodology for flexibility and iterative development.
+    - Ensured an iterative process throughout the project lifecycle.
+- Version Control:
-For the development of our Online Virtual Phone System (OVPS), we have employed an agile methodology, ensuring flexibility and an iterative process throughout the project lifestyle.
-Our team has utilized GitHub for version control, enabling effective collaboration, code reviews, and management of changes.
+    - Utilized GitHub for version control.
+    - Enabled effective collaboration, code reviews, and management of changes.
+    - Ensured all changes are tracked and documented.
+    - Recorded system versions, updates, and modifications.
+- Programming Language:
+    - Chose Python for its readability and efficiency.
+- Development Environment:

-The primary programming language chosen for development is Python, known for its readability and efficiency.
-The development environment is supported by a variety of integrated development Environments (IDEs) with a preference for Visual Studio code due to its versatility and comprehensive support for Python.
+    - Utilized a variety of integrated development Environments (IDEs) with a preference for Visual Studio code due to its versatility and comprehensive support for Python.
+- Quality Assurance:

-Our team has established a practice of peer reviews for coach submissions, and ensuring that all contributions meet our defining coding standards and quality expectations before integration into the project.
+    - Established a practice of peer reviews for coach submissions.
+    - Ensured all contributions meet our defining coding standards and quality expectations before integration into the project.
+- Documentation:

-Documentation is a critical part of our process, involving user manuals, and troubleshooting guides, which are designed to be comprehensive for developers and end-users.
+    - Designed to be comprehensive for developers and end-users.

-To manage the evolution of our system effectively, we maintain detailed records of system versions, updates, and modifications.
-This version control process is crucial for addressing future issues or implementing rollbacks if necessary.

-Finally, customer support is integral to our operations, with a dedicated helpdesk and chat support available to assist users with any queries, issues, or difficulties they encounter while using OVPS.
-This structured approach to development, paired with our choice of tools and rigorous quality practices, underscores our commitment to delivering a high-quality, user-centric product.
+This structured approach to development, paired with our choice of tools and rigorous quality practices, shows our commitment to delivering a high-quality product.

 ## 4.3 Infrastructure